 Building works started in the early 1770s using 20,000 tonnes of local Delank granite, and stone from the adjacent Coocoo Quarry.

 The resulting building was a milestone in prison design, based on the plans and ideals of the prison reformer John Howard.
 It was one of the first modern prisons in the UK with individual cells, segregated male and female areas, hot water and light and airy areas for prisoners to live and work.
 In addition, prisoners were paid for their work from products sold by the governor.

-Prisoner numbers at Bodmin Jail were relatively low for the first two decades, but this all changed at the end of the Napoleonic Wars in 1815.
-By 1820, all the cells were filled with multiple occupants, and this overcrowding caused the jail to be extended several times, with new buildings added up to 1850.
-Changes were needed due to several Acts of Parliament stating total segregation of remand prisoners, convicted prisoners, felons, misdemeanants, debtors, vagrants and, of course, men from women.
+Prisoner numbers at Bodmin Jail were relatively low for the first two decades, by 1820 all the cells were filled with multiple occupants.
+This overcrowding caused the jail to be extended several times, with new buildings added up to 1850.
+Changes were needed due to several Acts of Parliament stating total segregation of remand prisoners, convicted prisoners, felons, misdemeanants, debtors, vagrants, and of course, men from women.
 This resulted in over 20 different classes of prisoners, each needing to be housed in separate sleeping areas and workshops.

 Between 1856 and 1861, under the reign of Queen Victoria, an entire new prison was built on the site and the original buildings removed.
 The new 220 cell ‘total institution’ had separate wings for men and women, a chapel, a debtor’s jail and was built to exacting standards as laid out by the reformers.

 As the needs and interests of society as a whole changed, the prison’s inmate population shifted over the years.
 It was used largely as a debtor’s prison for many years, but this all changed in 1869, when imprisonment for debt was abolished.
 From 1887 parts of the jail were used by the Royal Navy, whose occupation lasted until 1922.